*This review may spoil the movie for you*

 And then things start becoming generic.

-The visions of the daughter that we presumed were flash backs are actually fact flash forwards.
-Despite knowing her daughters outcome, Banks still chooses to have the child with Donnelly sometime in the future.
+The visions of the daughter that we presumed were flashbacks are in fact flashforwards.
+Despite knowing her daughter’s outcome, Banks still chooses to have the child with Donnelly sometime in the future.

 I like Denis Villeneuve, lots of his directorial choices feel unique and exciting.
 Prisoners was a particularly impressive visual treat.
 The studios must like him too, he said Paramount gave him complete creative license (and a big cheque) to make "Arrival".
-This said, Villeneueve’s films feel heavily plot driven with relatively unmemorable characters - think Sicario, which character were we actually meant to care about there?
+However, his films feel heavily plot driven with relatively unmemorable characters - think Sicario, which character were we actually meant to care about there?
 "Arrival" continued this trend.
 Here's two reasons why:

 1/ Amy Adams’ one-dimensional character